joelegner/axis-and-allies/README.md

 ## To-Do

+- [ ] Implement command line entry of numbers of units.
-- [ ] Figure out why adding a bomber to defenders decreases their win probability.
+- [x] Figure out why adding a bomber to defenders decreases their win probability.

 ## Implemented Units